hertzana/AirBnB/README.md

-# AirBnB
+# Airbnb

-Used XGBoost to predict price of AirBnB listing, using training data with 74K+ data points.
+Used XGBoost to predict price of Airbnb listing, using training data with 74K+ data points.
 Collaborated with Galen Simmons and Nathan Hearnsberger (Deloitte colleagues).

 Engineered the following features to increase accuracy of prediction:
 1. Bag of Words NLP to extract key words from listing descriptions